 Quite a few years ago we featured an article on the moon crib.
 This fairytale moon-shaped crib for a baby was doing it's rounds across the Internet and we gave it a go.
 Quite a few readers have made the moon crib and we would like to share the most recently project submission.

 This Lego block coat hanger is a colourful and fun way to encourage young children to hang up their clothes.
 It's made using a piece of pine and a large pine dowel that is glued together and sprayed with Rust-Oleum 2X Ultra Cover in bold primary colours.

-Brought to you by easyDIY, this practical storage bench also serves as a toy box.
+This practical storage bench also serves as a toy box.
 The seat lifts up to provide a place to store toys out of sight and keep any child's bedroom uncluttered.
-You can paint the storage bench in any combination of Rust-Oleum 2X spray paint colours - to suit the existing bedroom decor or to add a splash of colour.

 Kids love to play with lego and you invariably end up with pieces of lego all over the house.
 Why not make a simple organiser that can be used to store lego and small toys but still allow the kids to have easy access - and an easy way to tidy up after they have finished.

 This pretty house-shaped desk is ideal for any little girl's bedroom.
 The design takes up very little space but offer plenty of storage.

 Small Design, a company based in Denmark, ,have developed a range of children's furniture that is functional and colourful.